Skip to content

 • Fry Pans – 4.5 inches to 15.75 inch

-See my article for a full breakdown, with charts, of Staub cookware sizes, dimensions, capacity, weight, and servings sizes.
+See my article for a full breakdown, with charts, of Staub cookware sizes, dimensions, capacity, weight, and serving sizes.
 It is a great reference if you are looking to buy a new piece of Staub.

 Where and When to Buy Staub on Sale